-For the previous episode in this series, see here.
+For the previous episode in this series on how to write a scientific paper, see here.

 Time to start writing up the results!
 Before you go on, have a look at the earlier post on figures, as it tells how to develop the storyline for this section.

-If you have followed the approach in the post on figures, you have now in practice chosen your order of presentation for the results section.
+If you have followed the approach in the post on figures, you have now in practice chosen your order of presentation for the results section of your scientific paper.
 You have categorized your results (and figures) into Setup, Confrontation, Resolution, and Epilogue.
 Or, if the movie script analogy is starting to annoy you, into categories that serve a similar purpose.

 This will also be the order in which your results will be presented.